Making money while you sleep has a beautiful ring to it.

 4. Try Affiliate Marketing

 I started a website from scratch.
-It was not easy undertaking (unless you know what you are doing and have done it before).
-If you don’t want to start and build your own site, why not find an existing site that is already making money from affiliates and take it over?
+It was not an easy undertaking (unless you know what you are doing and have done it before).
+If you don’t want to build your site, why not find an existing website that is already earning money from affiliates and taking that site over?

 This type of investment can be genuinely passive if it’s already generating revenue with very little hands-on involvement.
-Keep in mind, if a site is making money, they are not cheap to buy.
-If it’s making money, you’re paying for the revenue the site generates.
-However, you don’t have to reinvent the wheel.
+But keep in mind: if a site is making revenue, it will not be cheap to buy.
+Alternatively, a website might require some slight upkeep to make sure it runs smoothly and keeps your passive income coming.

 5. Run a Site with Display Ads

 Affiliate marketing isn’t the only way to make money online.
 Some websites sell digital products.
 But most common is to rely on advertising revenue as their primary source of building a passive income.